 Why I Read It:

-It’s the next in a series that I’m having fun with and trying to finish through book 9 by the end of June for the challenge.
+It’s the next in a series that I’m having fun with and I was determined to get through book 9 by the end of June in order to complete the challenge.

 With any series it’s difficult to discuss plot without giving spoilers to the earlier books so if you haven’t read the others yet, skip down to My Thoughts.